 https://android.com/robots.txt), not a relative URL (

-It may be difficult for some accessibility services to detect and activate
+In Android versions prior to 8.0 (API level 26), it may be difficult for some accessibility services to detect and activate

 IntentFilter to handle the click action, as an accessibility service may activate these hyperlinks via an intent broadcast.